 VAT for all

 The new regulation is primarily aimed at establishing tax fairness: goods from outside the EU are now subject to the same VAT as products sold within the EU.
 One of the most important changes is that the exemption limit for imported goods, which was previously EUR 22, has been abolished.
 Since July 1, all shipments with a value of less than EUR 22 supplied from third countries are subject to customs and must be declared accordingly – they are no longer exempt from import VAT!
 This means that VAT can no longer be avoided by deliberately misrepresenting the goods, for example, by declaring expensive electronic products from China as low-priced toys.
-Online merchants in the EU are no longer at a disadvantage vis-à-vis sellers from third countries.
+Online merchants in the EU are no longer disadvantaged in relation to sellers from third countries.

 Modification of the delivery thresholds